Fatimid art: Quran Case

 A gold Quran case, now housed in the Aga Khan Museum, is placed in 11th-century Egypt under the Fatimid reign.
 Measuring 4.7 x 3.9 cm, it used to hold a miniature Quran.
 A loop attached to the upper right side of the case suggests that it was worn by its owner as an accessory and a talisman.
 The entire case is made of gold.
 The technique employed is called "rope and grain filigree," which was a common one used for Fatimid jewelry.
 Filigree is an ornamental work of twisting and bending metal wires ("ropes") into intricate patterns.
 The combination of gold filigree with beaded granulation ("grain") creates an almost sculptural effect, thus giving the surfaces of the case a three-dimensional quality.
 The use of gold and elaborate patterns convey the patron's wealth and their utmost worship for the Quran.
 The Quran case is likely the only of its kind.
 The scarcity could be due to the fact that gold as a precious metal was often melt and repurposed.
-Therefore, many pieces of older Fatimid jewelry no longer exist today.

-Government Documents
+Government documents

 Besides elaborately decorated books, government documents are valuable sources that could offer us profound insight into the polities of Medieval Middle East.
 There has been a widespread misconception that few extant documents originated from the Middle East before 1500 in comparison to those from Medieval Europe.
 Scholars have been inclined to characterize the polities of Medieval Middle East either as indifferent or despotic.
 Both situations would explain the scarcity of official documents as they were unnecessary.
 Large amount Fatimid documents discovered in the Cairo Geniza challenge this widely accepted yet false notion.
 Cairo Geniza refers to the attic in the Ben Ezra Synagogue in which the documents were stored.
 In the geniza collections, 1600 Fatimid state documents have been discovered so far.
 The largest geniza collection at Cambridge houses more state documents that are yet to be studied.
 The state documents included petitions to sovereigns, memoranda to high-ranking officials, fiscal records, taxes receipts, accounts, ledgers, and decrees.
 The comprehensiveness and abundance of the documents allow scholars to re-construct the statecraft of the Fatimid Caliphate that probably situated between the two extreme types of polities - indifference and authoritarianism.